 Yale Science & Engineering Association

-For an outstanding Grade 11 project in computer science, engineering, physics or chemistry.
+For the top Grade 11 project in computer science, engineering, physics or chemistry.

 Dr. Colin J.L.
 Lock Memorial Chemistry Award

-Mahut-Brent Award for Women in Science and Engineering
+Mahut-Brent Award for Young People in Science and Engineering

-$100 and a Giant Microbe for an outstanding project by a female student that demonstrates an excellent application of scientific thought and creativity towards a subject matter that the participant is passionate about.
+$100 and a Giant Microbe for an outstanding project by a young person in science that demonstrates an excellent application of scientific thought and creativity towards a subject matter that the participant is passionate about.

 McMaster University Department of Chemistry and Chemical Biology Award

-For an outstanding senior or intermediate project connected to chemistry or chemical biology.
+One award of $100 for an outstanding senior or intermediate project related to chemistry or chemical biology.

 McMaster University Faculty of Engineering Entrance Awards

-Five $1,000 entrance scholarships for senior projects demonstrating excellence in science, technology, engineering or math, to be redeemed upon acceptance of admission to the Faculty of Engineering.
+Seven $1,000 Entrance Awards for senior projects demonstrating excellence in science, technology, engineering or math, to be redeemed upon acceptance of admission to the Faculty of Engineering at McMaster University, Hamilton.
+Pair projects split the scholarship.

-McMaster University School of Geography and Earth Sciences Awards
+McMaster University School of Earth, Environment and Society

 Two awards of $100